aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/shape-types/group/_index.md

 ```

 ## **Access AltText Property**
 This topic shows simple steps, complete with code examples, for adding a group shape and accessing AltText property of group shapes on slides.
-To access AltText of a group shape in a slide using title: Aspose.Slides for Android via Java:
+To access AltText of a group shape in a slide using Aspose.Slides for Android via Java:

 1. Instantiate [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class that represents PPTX file.
 1. Obtain the reference of a slide by using its Index.